narayanareddy11/Study_all-in-one/Linux.md

 - [[ -d $dirname ]] $dirname is a directory

 ### Sending both error and output to a single file
+- Uses IFS variable for delimiters ex: IFS=: READ  a b , 2:5,    echo $a echo $b
 - cmd > logfile 2>&1
 - Don’t do this: cmd > logfile
 - $# contains number of script arguments